d-uzlov/k8s-homelab/video/custom-player/readme.md

 If you don't want to use default keys, make the file empty.

+If the default keys don't contain something, you can point the page to required keys using URL args: `/#sources=source_key1,source_key2`.

 # Download libs

 You need to have `ovenplayer.js` and `hls.min.js` in your content directory: